Eschatologue/CM_wiki/docs/spells/2nd-level.md

 A shapechanger makes its Saving Throw with disadvantage.
 If it fails, it also instantly reverts to its original form and can't assume a different form until it leaves the spell's light.

-On each of your turns after you cast this spell, you can use an action to move the beam up to 60 feet in any direction.
+On each of your turns after you cast this spell, you can use an :rsc-action: **Action** to move the beam up to 60 feet in any direction.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.